amanda-park/amanda-park.github.io/_posts/2020-04-21-developing-an-app.md

 I also realized that getting the job I wanted right out of grad school would be challenging.
 I identify myself as a generalist over a specialist, so I figured that building an app would be a helpful review of coding outside the programming language of R, which I exclusively used in school.

 I then decided making an Android App was the answer.
 I would develop a guidebook that covered various mental health techniques for people to have on their phone when they needed it.
 Beyond hitting the aforementioned desires, it would also be a cool thing that I could tell others I built as well (both personally and professionally).
+If you want to check it out, you can download it [here](https://play.google.com/store/apps/details?id=com.amanda.mentalhealthguide).

 ## The Process I Followed